sajeelahmed34/PGA309/README.md

 };
 ```

 PGA309 consists of seven registers.
-4 out of 7 internal registers can be modified with this help of this library.
+4 out of 7 internal registers can be modified with the help of this library.
 Additional functionalities can be adapted according to the application requirements.
 The library supports:
 <br>
 - register 1 (Fine Offset Adjust - Zero DAC) <br/>
 - register 2 (Fine Gain Adjust - Gain Adjust) <br/>